Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 Notes
 -----

-- A batch edit is provided to sort images before other files (pdf, xml...) that are associated to an item (Items > check box items > edit button).
+- A batch edit is provided to sort images before other files (pdf, xml…) that are associated to an item (Items > check box items > edit button).
 - The plugin works fine for a standard usage, but the images server may be improved for requests made outside of the Universal Viewer when OpenLayersZoom